HydroTeamBelgium/Cloud/common/logging.md

 3. **Log Messages**

-   Use the logger’s methods to log messages at different levels:
+   Use the logger's methods to log messages at different levels:

    ```python
    logger.debug("This is a debug message")